 Post originally published on the Prog Talk FB page on 02/09/2015 by ~Sacul.

-As weird a mix it might sound, this duo turn their talent for making passionate, heartfelt chamber music, with their love for prog – they’ve even covered Opeth songs.
+As weird a mix it might sound, the duo iamthemorning turn their talent for making passionate, heartfelt chamber music, with their love for prog – they’ve even covered Opeth songs.

 Subtle strings, pianos, and ocassional guitars flow with Marjana’s angelical voice.
 Currently my favorite band from Russia – even great artists like Danny Cavanagh and Gavin Harrison have praised them.

-The following song is the opener to their sophomore, one of my favorite albums of last year.
+The following song is the opener to their sophomore album, one of my favorite records of last year.
 The prog, and even some rock, is strong on this one.

 Post originally published on the Prog Talk FB page on 16/09/2015 by ~Sacul.

 I found this guy on Jamendo some years ago, and fell in love with his stuff, and been following closely since then.
 Although I really enjoy most of Ruined Machine‘s albums and projects, I think Pressure & Obsession is his best output yet.
 Continue reading